 You have to tell us about zero-rated EU sales on 3 different forms:

 - your normal VAT Return in box 6 and box 8

 - the EC Sales List (ESL)

-- the Intrastat Supplementary Declaration, if you sell over £250,000 of goods to other EU customers in a year
+- the Intrastat Supplementary Declaration, if you sell over £250,000 of goods to EU customers in a year

 We’ll send you the ESL automatically if you’ve completed box 8 on your VAT Return.

-Sales in another EU country to someone who is not VAT-registered
+Sales in an EU country to someone who is not VAT-registered

-If you supply goods to a customer in another EU country who is not registered for VAT in that country and you’re responsible for delivery, this is a ‘distance sale’.
-The most common examples are mail order or internet sales to private individuals in another EU country.
+If you supply goods to a customer in an EU country who is not registered for VAT in that country and you’re responsible for delivery, this is a ‘distance sale’.
+The most common examples are mail order or internet sales to private individuals in an EU country.

-But if you transfer your own goods to another EU country, whether to another part of your organisation or to put in storage, we treat this as if you’d made a supply in the UK and an acquisition in the destination country.
+But if you transfer your own goods to an EU country, whether to another part of your organisation or to put in storage, we treat this as if you’d made a supply in the UK and an acquisition in the destination country.
 You may have to account for UK VAT unless you’re also registered for VAT in the EU country where you send them, in which case you can zero-rate them as long as you meet all the usual conditions.
 You may also have to account for acquisition VAT in that country, and so have to register there.

-When you must register for VAT in other EU countries
+When you must register for VAT in EU countries

 For distance sales, you must charge VAT at UK rates in the normal way.
 But each country has a ‘distance selling threshold’.
 If the value of your sales to that country is over this limit, you must register for VAT in that country, and charge their rate of VAT on sales to that country.

-How to charge VAT to someone in another EU country
+How to charge VAT to someone in an EU country